alnutile/interview_foundation/README.md

 ## Tests
 Feature Tests with PHPUnit

--mocking interactions with API Classes.
+  * mocking interactions with API Classes.
--only use the Refreshdatabase as needed
+  * only used the Refreshdatabase as needed
--Facade mocking used instead of hiting api
+  * Facade mocking used instead of hiting api